 The members of the Audit Committee are Deborah Andrews (Chairwoman), Angus C. Russell, and David Schlachet.
-Stephan C. Farrell also served on the Audit Committee until June 30, 2017.
+Mr. Schlachet will not be standing for re-election to the Board of Directors at the Meeting.
+Stephen C. Farrell also served on the Audit Committee until June 30, 2017.
 The Audit Committee held eight meetings during 2017.
 The purpose of the Audit Committee is to recommend the engagement of our independent registered public accountants, to review their performance and the plan, scope, and results of the audit, and to review and approve the fees we pay to our independent registered public accountants.
 The Audit Committee also will review our accounting and financial reporting procedures and controls, and all transactions between us and our executive officers, directors, and shareholders who beneficially own 5% or more of our common shares.
 The Audit Committee has a written charter that requires the members of the Audit Committee to be directors who are independent in accordance with Section 803(A) and Section 803(B) of the NYSE American Company Guide and Section 10A-3 under the Exchange Act.
 A copy of the Audit Committee Charter has been posted on our internet website and can be found at www.biotimeinc.com.

-Our Board of Directors has determined that Deborah Andrews, Angus C. Russell, and David Schlachet meet the criteria of an "audit committee financial expert" within the meaning of the SEC's regulations.
+Our Board of Directors has determined that Deborah Andrews, and Angus C. Russell meet the criteria of an "audit committee financial expert" within the meaning of the SEC's regulations.
 Ms. Andrews' expertise is based on her experience as Vice President-Chief Accounting Officer of STAAR Surgical Company and as STAAR Surgical's Vice President-Chief Financial Officer, and as a senior accountant at a major accounting firm.
 Mr. Russell's expertise is based on his experience as the Chief Executive Officer of Shire plc, a biopharmaceutical company, from June 2008 to April 2013.
 Also, Mr. Russell served as the Chief Financial Officer of Shire from 1999 to 2008.
-Mr. Schlachet's expertise is based on his experience as a Chief Financial Officer of Syneron Medical Ltd. and of Strauss Elite Holdings, and as Chairman of the Audit Committee of the Tel Aviv Stock Exchange.